Dr Becky Sage on the Power of Digital Learning Tools

 I think something that a lot of teachers do find quite hard is they say their students just see them as ‘something’, they don’t see them as human beings, just as somebody who is just there because that’s where they are and that’s where they have to be– with them in the classroom for an hour or something.
 So that challenge of a teacher becoming someone that can connect their students to something bigger.
 That’s something I’ve seen again with these really great teachers we work with that’s what they’re trying to do all the time – are there outside influences, are there ways they can get their students to tell stories or explores skills that are outside of just delivering towards an exam curriculum?

 Because I’ve come from an academic background and a bit of the business world as well, there’s always been conferences and events where you go and share peer to peer and it becomes a collaboration.
 It’s actually something we recognised when we first started doing a lot of our work - teachers don’t get this opportunity!
-When does a classroom teacher or head of science really get to go out and be in more of a free space to collaborate?
+When does a classroom teacher or head of science really get to go out and be in more of free space to collaborate?

 So, we did actually run this event and we brought 20 teachers together and we did creative workshops and talks and did a dinner like you would at an academic or business conference, so they had a chance to get to know each other and be relaxed around one another and have that peer to peer support which I think is really, really important.

 It’s been a very positive experience for us to be able to see that happen and see that come to fruition.
 The very first morning of this event in the break the teachers came over to me and said ‘Becky this has to keep going!
-This can’t stop here, we need to do something!” for me that was one of the really proud moments of the work we’ve done, so I think it would be really great if teachers had that chance.
-Again, perhaps digital could facilitate this more, whether there’s virtual communities that have peer to peer support?
+This can’t stop here, we need to do something!” for me, that was one of the really proud moments of the work we’ve done, so I think it would be really great if teachers had that chance.
+Again, perhaps digital could facilitate this more, whether there are virtual communities that have peer to peer support?

 I’m very aware of the fact there are so many teachers that feel that they are so against it all, that anything outside of what they’re used to doing and their normal day to day routine and schedule feels impossible for them to tackle.
 I think it would be amazing if that’s the way we could go, although there’s probably a journey to go on to get to that point.